Unknown's avatar

 tio Stib

-Brene’ Brown recently gave a TED talk, “Listening to Shame,” in which she explores the challenges of authenticity.
+Brene’ Brown has a TED talk, “Listening to Shame,” in which she explores the challenges of authenticity.
 Brown believes authenticity is a process, a series of choices we make in our lives, choices made each day, in each moment, to be real…or not.

 Here’s the link: http://www.cnn.com/2012/04/15/opinion/brown-authentic-self/index.html?hpt=op_bn2